yozw/lio-files/chapter17/README.md

 ### Code for Off-shore Helicopter Routing

-(Chapter 17 of Sierksma and Zwols, *Linear and Integer Optimization: Theory and Practice*, Third Edition)
+See Chapter 17 of Sierksma and Zwols, *Linear and Integer Optimization: Theory and Practice*, Third Edition

 Prerequisites on Linux:
 * GNU C++ (G++) version 4.6 or higher